SravaniThota96/DeepLearning_Special_Topics/Assignment-2/README.md

 ![image](https://github.com/SravaniThota96/DeepLearning_Special_Topics/assets/111466561/da638636-16a9-4f38-ab19-a5d8bceb53e9)

+* Applied best practices of prompt engineering on a dataset and uploaded the chat transcript to part-1.
+*
 ### **Part-2:**

 `Web app - will ask very detailed inquiry of the user requirements in iterative back and forth fashion until you have all the information you need`